Jack Welch: Wider impact

-Welch's practices were described as contributing to widespread damage to corporate America by author David Gelles in 2022.
+Welch's practices and legacy were criticized as a bad influence on corporate America and ultimately self-destructive for GE and the U.S. economy by author David Gelles in his 2022 book The Man Who Broke Capitalism: How Jack Welch Gutted the Heartland and Crushed the Soul of Corporate America―and How to Undo His Legacy.

 Popular culture

 On March 11, 2010, Welch cameoed as himself in the NBC sitcom 30 Rock, appearing in the season four episode "Future Husband".
 In the episode, Welch confronts Alec Baldwin's character, Jack Donaghy, to confirm the sale of NBC Universal to a fictional Philadelphia-based cable company called Kabletown.
-The sale is a satirical reference to the real-world acquisition of NBC Universal from General Electric by Comcast in November 2009.
+The sale is a satirical reference to the real-world acquisition of NBCUniversal from General Electric by Comcast in November 2009.